 At the end of the second or third year of the BVMS programme, a candidate may be admitted at the discretion of the Faculty of Science to study for the two year intercalated Degree of BSc Honours.
 Such a candidate will be re-admitted to the BVMS programme provided he or she resumes study in the session immediately following that in which he or she completed or terminated study in the Faculty of Science.

-(c) These Degrees shall not be recognised as a registerable qualification carrying the right to membership of the Royal College of Veterinary Surgeons.
+(c) These Degrees will not be recognised as conveying a right to membership of the Royal College of Veterinary Surgeons.

-IV DEGREES OF BACHELOR OF SCIENCE WITH HONOURS IN VETERINARY BIOSCIENCES AND MASTER IN SCIENCE IN VETERINARY BIOSCIENCES
+IV DEGREES OF BACHELOR OF SCIENCE IN VETERINARY BIOSCIENCES AND MASTER IN SCIENCE IN VETERINARY BIOSCIENCES

 RESOLUTION